posnerab/RTutorial-Week1/README.md

 # RTutorial Week 1
 ## Descriptive Statistics and Data Visualization using ggplot2

-PHW 142 Spring 2020 R Tutorials
+PBHLTH  W142 Spring 2020 R Tutorial
+School of Public Health
+University of California, Berkeley

 <p>Access the bCourses site for this week <a href="https://bcourses.berkeley.edu/courses/1492482/pages/week-1">here</a></p>